LADSR/SRF-Text-Formatter/README.md

 As of the GUI UPDATE everything should be run from Index.py instead!

+Hidden folders (folders with a . infront of their names) Should be ignored unless you need an example for correct syntax Then you should look in the example code folder.
 Dependencies
 You will need python docx to use this script.
 You can install it like this:
     1. Python docx